haradatm/nlp/patient/BERT/README.md

 - Japanese_L-12_H-768_A-12_E-30_BPE/bert_config.json
 - Japanese_L-12_H-768_A-12_E-30_BPE/vocab.txt

-In advance, you need to convert a BERT TensorFlow checkpoint in a Chainer save file by using the convert_tf_checkpoint_to_chainer.py script ([here])(https://github.com/soskek/bert-chainer).
+In advance, you need to convert a BERT TensorFlow checkpoint in a Chainer save file by using the convert_tf_checkpoint_to_chainer.py script.
+[See also](https://github.com/soskek/bert-chainer)

 ```
 export BERT_BASE_DIR=BERT/Japanese_L-12_H-768_A-12_E-30_BPE